 |---|---|---|---|---|

-Tourist SIM: ~100,000 VND for 30 days.
-Available at airport but rarely the best choice for tourists who plan to travel around central Vietnam.
+~100,000 VND for 30 days.
+Available at the airport but not recommended for most visitors.

 Currency Exchange

-The Vietnamese Dong (VND) is non-convertible outside Vietnam, so you will need to exchange or withdraw on arrival.
-Two options at the airport:
+The Vietnamese Dong (VND) isn't convertible outside Vietnam, so you'll need to get some on arrival.
+Two options in the arrivals hall:

-ATMs (arrivals hall): Vietcombank and BIDV machines give better effective rates than the counters for most international cards, with withdrawal fees of 33,000–44,000 VND per transaction.
+ATMs: Vietcombank and BIDV machines in the arrivals hall give better effective rates for most international cards, with fees of around 33,000–44,000 VND per transaction.
 Your home bank's foreign transaction fee applies separately.
-Maximum single withdrawal is typically 3,000,000–5,000,000 VND depending on the machine.
+Withdrawal limits are typically 3,000,000–5,000,000 VND per transaction.

-Best rate strategy: Withdraw a small amount at the airport ATM for immediate needs, then use a Vietcombank or BIDV branch or a reputable exchange office on the tourist strip for larger amounts at better rates.
-Avoid currency exchange at hotels — rates are consistently the worst available.
+Best approach: Grab just enough at the airport ATM for your first 24 hours.
+Once you're settled, find a Vietcombank or BIDV branch or a reputable exchange office on the tourist strip for better rates.
+And whatever you do, don't exchange currency at your hotel, they consistently offer the worst rates of anyone in the city.

 Luggage Storage